JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 Using a range of visualisation techniques (including Matplotlib, Seaborn, and Plotly), I tested each hypothesis and refined the approach as insights became visible.
 Some visuals were included even where clarity was lower, to demonstrate the exploratory process and support learning.

-The project met its goal (to uncover relationships in the data and explain what influences variations in insurance charges), It also allowed me to develop and demonstrate skills in data cleaning, visual data analysis, and data driven storytelling.
+The project met its goal (to uncover relationships in the data and explain what influences variations in insurance charges).
+It also allowed me to develop and demonstrate skills in data cleaning, visual data analysis, and data driven storytelling.

-## Deployment
 ### Heroku

 * The App live link is: https://YOUR_APP_NAME.herokuapp.com/